aholachek/react-flip-toolkit/README.md

 ## Flipped component

+A component that wraps an element that needs to be animated.

 ### Props:

 - **`children`**: (`node`) you have to wrap a single node child with the `Flipped` component.
-If the child is a React component rather than an element, make sure it passes down unknown props directly to the rendered element.
+If the child is a React component rather than an element, make sure it passes down unknown props directly to the rendered DOM element so that `Flipped` can pass down the necessary `data-*` attributes.
 - **`flipId`**: (`string`) Use this to tell `react-flip-toolkit` how elements should be matched across renders so they can be animated.
 E.g. in one component you can have

 ```js